Ethiopian refugees say they escaped ‘final stage of ethnic cleansing’ in western Tigray

 “Every night it wakes me up, or every day it makes me look up from my desk,” said Saad al-Hindi Saad, the official.
 “There is no front line along the river.
 You just hear ‘pop, pop, pop,’ and then silence.
 The only thing that explains this is people being shot.”

-Around 50,000 people have crossed from western Tigray into Sudan since the war began, but in recent months the numbers have slowed to fewer than 100 per week.
-The head of the U.N.’s refugee agency in Sudan said “longer term” solutions such as sturdier housing would likely have to be built for the refugees, given the likelihood that the war won’t end soon — and that western Tigray might not be a welcoming place for Tigrayans for much longer.
+About 50,000 people have crossed from western Tigray into Sudan since the war began, but in recent months the numbers have slowed to fewer than 100 per week.
+The head of the United Nations’ refugee agency in Sudan said “longer term” solutions such as sturdier housing would probably have to be undertaken, given the likelihood that the war won’t end soon — and that western Tigray might not be a welcoming place for Tigrayans for much longer, even if the war were to end.

 “At first the war seemed like politics to us,” he said.